JetechNY/jetechny/README.md

 ### Hi there, I'm SunJet

-I'm a Software Engineer/Full Stack Web Devloper with project management and manufacturing experience based in the NYC Area.
+I'm a Software Engineer/Full Stack Web Developer with project management and manufacturing experience based in the NYC Area.

 In my free time, I love to hike, code, travel, and spending time with my baby daughter.